7 Benefits of Remote Work for College Students featured image

 3. Remote Work Allows Students to Keep Their Jobs Regardless of Where Life Takes Them

 In addition, the rush to find a prime summer job is no longer a necessity.
 It becomes a win-win for employers since they don’t have to keep hiring for the same position over and over.
-Plus, the student knows they have a job and income they can count on—as well as relevant experience.
+Plus, the student knows they have a job and income they can count on — as well as relevant experience.

-4. Students Can Support Themselves
+4. Students can Support Themselves

 Student debt